-It seemed like a familiar plot, someone publishes what they deem artistic, albeit offensive to Islam, Muslims get enraged, protests spread, so-called artists and their families go into hiding, embassies attacked, US and Israeli flags are burnt, dozens of protesters get killed, politicians urge calm, diplomatic crises erupt, handled and eventually resolved.
+It seems like a familiar plot, someone publishes what they consider artistic, albeit offensive to followers of Islam.
+Muslims get enraged, protests spread, the so-called artists and their families go into hiding, embassies attacked, US and Israeli flags burnt, dozens of protesters get killed, politicians urge calm, diplomatic crises erupt, handled and eventually resolved.

 Amid the fallout over posting a trailer for the anti-Islam film “Innocence of Muslims” on YouTube, the White House requested that Google, the parent company of YouTube, remove it.
 Such a censorship request is troubling, certainly, and also absurd.
 Politics, religion and even free speech aside, it’s nearly impossible to permanently remove the film from YouTube or the internet.

 The White House request to remove the trailer off YouTube seemed to spring from a genuine desire to take it off the Internet and put an end to the crisis.
 It’s yet another embarrassing demonstration of the lack of understanding of how the Internet works.
 Apparently, politicians sometimes have to be reminded of the clichéd adage: What happens online, stays online, forever.

 Here are the main reasons that keep data we share online from ever being consigned to oblivion: